-Concomitant diseases increase sebum secretion, as well as the amount of Pityrosporum ovale.
+Concomitant diseases increase sebum secretion and the amount of Pityrosporum ovale.

-The hallmarks of seborrhea due to seborrheic dermatitis are impaired function of the sebaceous glands and inflammation of the skin.
+The hallmarks of seborrhea due to seborrheic dermatitis are impaired function of the sebaceous glands and skin inflammation.

 Risk factors for seborrhea

-Newborns and adults between the ages of 30 and 60 are more likely to develop seborrheic dermatitis.
+Newborns and adults between 30 and 60 are more likely to develop seborrheic dermatitis.

 It is more common in men than women and in people with oily skin.
 In addition, there are risk factors such as: